emmanuelle-dankwa/ASF_model/README.md

 ## Queries

 Queries and suggestions are always welcome.
-Please email Emmanuelle at dankwa@stats.ox.ac.uk with such.
+Please email Emmanuelle at emmanuelledankwa@gmail.com with such.

 ## License